VladAleshin/-kaggle-competitions/README.md

 Here we try to identify a user on the Internet tracking his/her sequence of attended Web pages.
 The algorithm to be built will take a webpage session (a sequence of webpages attended consequently by the same person) and predict whether it belongs to Alice or somebody else.
+Metric ROC AUC, model logistic regression

 2. Flight delays (https://www.kaggle.com/c/flight-delays-fall-2018)